Are you ready to discover your college program?

 Computer and information systems managers, or IT managers, oversee the technological goals and needs of their organizations.
 They work with management to determine their company's computer needs, research solutions, and take charge of implementation.
 Larger organizations may employ several department-specific managers.
 Many employers seek computer and information systems managers who hold an MBA, and students can specialize in information systems to prepare for careers in the field.

-By choosing an MBA concentration that aligns with key industries in their preferred state, students can optimize their preparation for the job market.
-New Hampshire lists smart manufacturing, high technology, tourism, and healthcare among the state’s top industries.
-Students hoping to work in New Hampshire after graduation might elect to tailor their MBA accordingly by specializing in technology, information systems, hospitality management, or healthcare management.
+Students can optimize their preparation for the job market and increase their chances of securing the highest paying MBA jobs by selecting an MBA concentration that aligns with key industries in their preferred state.
+New Hampshire lists smart manufacturing, high technology, tourism, and healthcare among the state's top industries.
+Students hoping to work in New Hampshire after graduation might elect to tailor their MBA accordingly by specializing in an MBA in hospitality, technology, information systems, or healthcare management.